hack2skill/NASA-Space-Apps-Noida/README.md

 # NASA Space Apps Noida Hackathon 2023 - Hack2Skill

-Welcome to the official repository for the NASA Space Apps Noida Hackathon 2023 organized by Hack2Skill!

-## Getting Started

-To get started with the NASA Space Apps Noida Hackathon 2023 repository, follow these steps:

-### Submission Instruction:
-  1. Fork this repository
-  2. Create a folder with your Team Name
-  3. Upload all the code and necessary files in the created folder
-  4. Upload a **README.md** file in your folder with the below mentioned informations.
-  5. Generate a Pull Request with your Team Name.
-(Example: submission-XYZ_team)

-### README.md must consist of the following information:

-#### Team Name -
+#### Team Name - Coding Triad
-#### Problem Statement -
+#### Problem Statement - Eclipse - Perspective is Everything
-#### Team Leader Email -
+#### Team Leader Email - shantanutiwari240704@gmail.com

-### A Brief of the Prototype:
-  This section must include UML Diagrams and prototype description
+### A Brief of the Prototype: We made an interactive website that depicts the phenomena of Eclipse and how it occurs.
+We included an interactive quiz, stories and history with some mythological references.
+We also made sure to include safety measures and concerns people should have.
+We will be taking this as our personal project and developing it further on our githup repo.

 ### Tech Stack:
-   List Down all technologies used to Build the prototype
+   HTML, CSS, Javascript

 ### Step-by-Step Code Execution Instructions:
-  This Section must contain a set of instructions required to clone and run the prototype so that it can be tested and deeply analyzed
+  1. Fork this repository
+  2. Use git bash to clone this on your local machine
+  3. Run it using an ide or a code editor

 ### Future Scope:
-   Write about the scalability and futuristic aspects of the prototype developed
+   We are considering adding affiliate links for safety equipments and we are going to start a newsletter regarding the moon and its science.
+   I think we can have a good scalability if we handle it well and give it the right direction.